DETECT

 Project Team

 This project aims to harness the power of novel multispectral 3D structure-from-motion photogrammetry, machine learning and numerical modelling to support environmental decision-making and policy development with a focus on vulnerable coastal habitats in Ireland.
-By leveraging existing data sources (e.g. IPCC, Copernicus, EPA), emerging technologies (e.g. multispectral drone mapping, and 3D modelling) and consolidated methodologies (e.g. computational fluid dynamics), this project will develop a digital twin framework from multi-threshold data to create a state-of-art simulation system of protected habitats.
-This will enable high-resolution predictive modelling that can provide near-real time results, key for informed decision-making of stakeholders.
+By leveraging existing data sources (e.g. IPCC, Copernicus, EPA), emerging technologies (e.g. multispectral drone mapping, and 3D modelling) and consolidated methodologies (e.g. computational fluid dynamics, geospatial modelling), this project will develop a digital twin framework from multi-threshold data to create a state-of-art simulation system of protected habitats.
+This will enable high-resolution predictive modelling that can provide rapid response simulations, key for informed decision-making of stakeholders.
 Thus, this project ensures synergy and collaboration with Ireland’s leading research institutions e.g. UCC, MAREI, ERI and UCD towards actionable insights on vulnerable ecosystems whilst creating a virtual replica of the current state of the environment.

 The project has 5 main objectives:

-• Utilise state-of-the-art CFD modelling and spatial data analysis to assess coastal stability and response to and potential climate change scenarios
+- Utilise state-of-the-art CFD modelling and spatial data analysis to assess coastal change in response to potential climate change scenarios